Tutorial: Creating a Twitter (X) Bot using Python

 I know most of my audience doesn’t speak Turkish, but the tweet simply says that the semester has progressed by 6.61% and there are 88 days left until the end of the semester.

-You can reach the source code of the project from here.
+You can reach the source code of the project from my github repository.

 Structure